Management and Entrepreneurship

 MGMT 3052.
 Leading and Managing Strategic Change

 Moving an organization from where it is to where it needs to go is rarely easy, and many strategic change efforts fail.
 The fast-paced nature of today's competitive environments adds another layer of urgency and complexity.
-This course is designed to deepen your understanding of the strategic and tactical issues that a leader must prepare for in order to initiate and implement strategic change successfully.
+This course is designed to deepen your understanding of the strategic and tactical issues that a leader must prepare for to initiate and implement strategic change successfully.
 (2 units)

 MGMT 3060.
 Business and the Common Good